eola-z-CS2103/CS2101/docs/UserGuide.md

 * Access this application offline, with a static online page that contains user manual and download link
 * Record only the information you find relevant on our application (e.g. you can assign one contact only their email and specialisation, and another contact nothing but their course)

 On top of these advantages, we believe that contact management must be efficient.
-Therefore, _NetworkBook_ is optimised for use via fully textual commands while still having an interactive and user-friendly visual interface.
+Therefore, _NetworkBook_ is optimised for use via fully text based commands while still having an interactive and user-friendly visual interface.
 For fast typers, _NetworkBook_ can get your contact managing done faster than existing alternatives performing a similar role.

 ## Table of Contents